-- 10.1 We are committed to good practice and high standards and to being supportive to staff who raise genuine concerns under this policy, even if they turn out to be mistaken. - 10.2 Any individual raising a genuine concern must not suffer any detriment as a result of doing so.
-If you believe that you have suffered such treatment, you should inform the Governance Professional/Clerk to the Board of Governors or HR Director immediately.
-If the matter is not dealt with to your satisfaction, you should raise it formally using our Grievance Procedure.
+10.1 We are committed to good practice and high standards and to being supportive to staff who raise genuine concerns under this policy, even if they turn out to be mistaken.

-- 10.3 No member of staff must threaten or retaliate against an individual who has raised a concern and we will not tolerate any such harassment or victimisation.
-Any person involved in such conduct may be subject to disciplinary action and, in some cases, will be liable to a claim for compensation brought against them personally. - 10.4 To ensure the protection of all our staff, those who raise a concern frivolously, maliciously and/or for personal gain and/or make an allegation they do not reasonably believe to be true and/or made in the public interest will also be liable to disciplinary action. - 10.5 A person making a disclosure may want to confidentially request counselling or other support from the College's occupational health service.
-Any such request for counselling or support services should be addressed to the Director of Human Resources.
-Requests will be treated in confidence.
+- 10.2 Any individual raising a genuine concern must not suffer any detriment as a result of doing so.
+If you believe that you have suffered such treatment, you should inform the Director of People and Culture or the Head of Governance immediately.
+If the matter is not dealt with to your satisfaction, you should raise it formally using our Grievance Procedure. - 10.3 No member of staff must threaten or retaliate against an individual who has raised a concern, and we will not tolerate any such harassment or victimisation.
+Any person involved in such conduct may be subject to disciplinary action and, in some cases, will be liable to a claim for compensation brought against them personally. - 10.4 To ensure the protection of all our staff, those who raise a concern frivolously, maliciously and/or for personal gain and/or make an allegation they do not reasonably believe to be true and/or made in the public interest will also be liable to disciplinary action. - 10.5 The College recognises that the circumstances relating to the disclosure and any potential resultant actions may mean employees involved in the process may require additional support.
+The Colleges Employee Assistance Programme is available to all employees and details can be accessed via the College's Employee Assistance Programme from Health Assured.
+Any requests for additional support should be sent to the Director of People and Culture who will ensure appropriate options are signposted.
+Any such requests will be treated in confidence.